 The first images of the remaining employees at Japan’s Fukushima Dai-ichi nuclear power plant, dubbed “The Fukushima 50,” as they expose themselves to dangerous levels of radiation in a desperate attempt to prevent a full nuclear meltdown.
 These photos were released by Tokyo Electric Power Co., showing the employees as they scramble to return power to the failing nuclear reactors.
 The whole world is rooting for them.
 View List ›

 From an MIT exhibit called Ground Zero 1945: Pictures By Atomic Bomb Survivors, stunning and tragic pieces of art from those who witnessed the horrors of Nagasaki and Hiroshima.
 These have eerie parallels with some of the scenes of destruction we see in Japan today.
 WARNING: Many of these portraits are disturbing.
 View List ›

 Before the tsunami destroyed much of coastal Japan, it began offshore as a killer wave.
-The captain of this vessel had no choice but to ride full throttle into the wave before it crested and capsized the ship.
 Watch Video ›

 Darin Furukawa, a volunteer for the Red Cross in Los Angeles, dressed up as a samurai while gathering donations to aid relief efforts in Japan.
 Nerdy and noble, all at once.
 Here are some links where you can also contribute to the cause.
 View List ›